 - Amir Grinstein co-founded 50:50 Startups to foster relationships between Israeli and Palestinian innovators in the startup space.
 The initiative launched a first cohort of 30 entrepreneurs and strengthened bonds between participants.
 This cohort was supposed to travel to the U.S. for a fully funded six-week boot camp sponsored by D'Amore-McKim, but the COVID-19 pandemic forced the groups to continue to work online to see their ventures through.
 Final teams presented their pitches to a community of investors in early August.
 Here is coverage of the pioneering initiative by the Times of Israel.

 - Several other members of our fantastic community have become visible experts about business aspects of the COVID-19 crisis and have found other ways to thrive in this environment.
-For a list of related pandemic news features, visit our news section on resiliency.

 My number one priority remains the safety, health, and

 wellbeing of our community.
 Much work has gone into workplace safety protocols,

 and it shows.
 Signage is excellent everywhere.
 People are diligent about